 Tensoft launched a Managed Services Partner (MSP) selection process in 2017.
 Initially, Connectria’s depth of expertise stood out and its security and compliance capabilities further confirmed Connectria as Tensoft’s preferred MSP.
 Connectria has since provided Tensoft with AWS managed services support.

-Tensoft initially leveraged Connectria’s Cloud Management platform, TRiA, to monitor AWS Security Best Practices, AWS Compliance, and AWS vulnerabilities.
-This provided visibility, insight, and access to information that other service providers simply couldn’t provide.
+Tensoft initially leveraged Connectria’s Cloud Management platform, TRiA, to monitor Security Compliance and AWS vulnerabilities.
+This provided visibility, insight, and access to information that other service providers simply couldn’t offer.
 The ERP solutions that Tensoft applications integrate into often handle credit card processing, so PCI compliance was a must.

 Many of Tensoft’s customers are publicly held companies.
 Therefore, SOC Type 2 compliance became critical.
 Tensoft’s current primary challenge is focused on security.
 Their original environment had only one virtual private cloud (VPC) and a few subnets which needed to be reorganized and better secured.